 John Dellaportas is co-chair of Kelley Drye’s Securities Litigation and Enforcement practice.
 John has more than two decades of experience representing clients in high-stakes commercial, securities litigation and arbitration matters, and thrives under the challenge of achieving the right result or a win for his clients.

 John aggressively defends clients in shareholder class action suits and civil enforcement actions, as well as investigations brought by the U.S. Securities and Exchange Commission (SEC).
 John also handles cases involving mergers and acquisitions, government contracts, commercial real estate and intellectual property matters.
+He is also lead counsel to government contractors on major procurement disputes and bid protests.
 John serves as an arbitrator and court-appointed fiduciary in financial services and real estate proceedings.

 Notably, in 2012, John served as lead trial counsel to Bruce Bent, co-inventor of the money market fund, and his son Bruce Bent II, in an SEC civil enforcement action against them.
 Following a month-long trial, a Manhattan federal jury rendered a unanimous verdict in favor of the Bents, clearing them of all SEC Rule 10b-5 and other securities fraud charges.
 That courtroom victory earned John both “Litigator of the Week” honors from The Am Law Litigation Daily in November 2012, and a “Litigator in the Spotlight” recognition by The American Lawyer in January 2013.
 John’s closing arguments were highlighted in the November 7, 2012 issue of The Wall Street Journal (“Fund’s 2008 Woes Likened to Sandy”).
 After the trial, Bloomberg TV interviewed John about the case for its “Rainmakers” series.